-Arrest documents can be issued within hours receiving the file.
-Subject to certain difficulties, documents can be issued and executed on emergency application to a duty judge out of normal hours.
+Arrest documents can be issued within 48 hours of receiving the file.
+Although there are certain difficulties, documents can be issued and executed on emergency application to a duty judge out of normal office hours.
 This can be achieved by solicitors undertaking to issue a writ and swear an affidavit in support of the warrant at the first available opportunity when the court re-opens.